 Back to railways, Mr Speaker.
 My hon.
 Friend knows that the Secretary of State for Transport is keen to open some of the closed railway lines around the country, as my hon.
 Friend was when he was a Transport Minister.
 Will it be possible to get an early statement on what those lines may be?
 Many people in the Ribble Valley are keen to have the Clitheroe to Hellifield line reopened, which would allow them to visit places such as Skipton, Leeds, Bradford and other great places.
 The people of Yorkshire may also be able to come and visit the people of Lancashire to see what great hospitality we have in store for them.

-Lancashire is blessed by a range of potential lines to reopen, but it is important to stress to all hon.
+Lancashire is blessed with a range of potential lines to reopen, but it is important to stress to all hon.
 Members that the best vehicle to seek to promote a line reopening is through their local enterprise partnership or local council.
 The Government will look favourably on schemes where there are opportunities for economic growth and housing.
 More information will be released in due course on the best methods for going about promoting such opportunities.

 A number of my constituents have contacted me over the leasehold scandal, whereby people have found that their leasehold has been sold on to unscrupulous financiers.
 The Government have said that they are going to do something about it, but what about the people already caught in the trap?
 May we have a debate in Government time to hear what the Government intend to do about the people who have already been affected?

 I recognise that those concerns are shared across the House, and we have already committed to making progress on the matter.
 The hon.
 Gentleman will have heard what the Prime Minister had to say about addressing the concerns, and I am sure that he will have the opportunity to secure an Adjournment or Westminster Hall debate to raise this important issue.

 May we have a statement on the Churchill Hospital in Oxford, because that would seem to be the only way of showing that no changes have been made to chemotherapy treatment at that hospital?